Detecting long-range dependence for time-varying linear models: Finite sample performance

-To test for long memory in the daily hospital admissions, we consider two approaches and summarize the corresponding results in the fourth and fifth row of \cref{tb:hk}.
-The first approach is to model the hospital admissions by the time-varying trend model \eqref{eq:long_memory1} and implement the KPSS and related tests, i.e., the \cref{trend_algorithm} and \cref{trend_algorithms} in the supplement.
-As displayed in the fourth row of \cref{tb:hk}, all four tests reject the null hypothesis of short memory at the significance of $0.05$.
-The second approach is to model the hospital admissions via model \eqref{eq:hk_model} taking into account three pollutants ($\text{SO}_2, \text{NO}_2$ and dust) and apply the KPSS and related tests, i.e., the \cref{algorithm} and \cref{algorithms} in the supplemental material.
-The large $p$-values in the last row of \cref{tb:hk} show that the KPSS and related tests fail to reject that the total number of hospital admissions is SRD at the significance level $0.05$.
-As discussed in \cref{Test}, although both of the two approaches are asymptotically correct, misspecification of regression models tends to cause 'spurious long memory' in finite samples.
-Therefore, our results conclude that the SRD assumption for \eqref{eq:hk_model} adopted by \cite{fan1999statistical}, \cite{fan2000simultaneous}, \cite{cai2000efficient}, \cite{zhou2010simultaneous}, \cite{wu2018gradient} and many others is reasonable.
+To test for long memory in the daily hospital admissions, we consider two approaches.
+The first approach is to model the hospital admissions by the time-varying trend model \eqref{eq:long_memory1} and implement the KPSS and related tests, i.e., the \cref*{trend_algorithms} in the online supplement.
+The KPSS test yields p-values $0.004$, and other tests yield p-values smaller than $2 \times 10^{-4}$.
+All four tests reject the null hypothesis of short memory at the significance of $0.05$.
+The second approach is to model the hospital admissions via model \eqref{eq:hk_model} taking into account three pollutants ($\text{SO}_2, \text{NO}_2$ and dust) and apply the KPSS and related tests, i.e., the \cref{algorithm} and \cref*{algorithms} in the online supplement.
+The large $p$-values in the right panel of \cref{tb:hk} show that the KPSS and related tests fail to reject that the total number of hospital admissions is SRD at the significance level $0.05$.
+Although both of the two approaches are asymptotically correct, the misspecification of regression models tends to cause `spurious long memory' in finite samples.
+Therefore, our results conclude that the SRD assumption for \eqref{eq:hk_model} adopted by \cite{fan2000simultaneous}, \cite{zhou2010simultaneous}, \cite{wu2018gradient} and many others is reasonable.